Minimal functions on the random graph: Model-theoretic corollaries

-\begin{cor} All reducts of the random graph are model-complete. \end{cor} \begin{proof} Let $\Gamma$ be a reduct, and let $\M$ be the closed monoid of self-embeddings of $\Gamma$.
-By Lemma~\ref{lem:mc} it suffices to show that $\M$ is generated by $\Aut(\Gamma)$ (since the closed monoid generated by $\Aut(\Gamma)$ is just the topological closure of $\Aut(\Gamma)$ in the space of self-mappings on $\Gamma$).
-We apply Theorem~\ref{thm:endos}.
-If Case (4) of the theorem holds, we are done.
-Note that $\M$ cannot contain a constant operation as all its operations are injective.
-So suppose that $\M$ contains $e_N$ (the argument for $e_E$ is analogous).
-Let $R$ be any relation of $\Gamma$, and $\phi_R$ be its defining quantifier-free formula.
-Let $\psi_R$ be the formula obtained by replacing all occurrences of $E$ by \emph{false}; so $\psi_R$ is a formula over the empty language.
-Then a tuple $a$ satisfies $\phi_R$ in $G$ iff $e_N(a)$ satisfies $\phi_R$ in $G$ (because $e_N$ is an embedding) iff $e_N(a)$ satisfies $\psi_R$ in $G$ (as there are no edges on $e_N(a)$) iff $e_N(a)$ satisfies $\psi_R$ in the substructure induced by $e_N[V]$ (since $\psi_R$ does not contain any quantifiers).
-Thus, $\Gamma$ is isomorphic to the structure on $e_N[V]$ which has the relations defined by the formulas $\psi_R$; hence, $\Gamma$ is isomorphic to a structure with a first-order definition over the empty language.
-This structure has, of course, all injections as self-embeddings, and all permutations as automorphisms, and hence is model-complete; thus, the same is true for $\Gamma$. \end{proof} \ignore{ \begin{proof} By Lemma~\ref{lem:mc} it suffices to show that the self-embeddings of $\Gamma$ are generated by its automorphisms.
+\ignore{ \begin{proof} By Lemma~\ref{lem:mc} it suffices to show that the self-embeddings of $\Gamma$ are generated by its automorphisms.
 Note that when we expand $\Gamma$ by $\neq$ and by $\neg R$ for every relation in $\Gamma$, then the resulting structure has the same set of self-embeddings.
 Hence, we assume in the following that $\Gamma$ contains $\neq$ and $\neg R$ for all relations $R$, and hence that all endomorphisms of $\Gamma$ are embeddings.
 We apply Theorem~\ref{thm:endos}.
 If Case (4) of the theorem holds, we are done.
 Note that $\Gamma$ cannot have a constant endomorphism since $\Gamma$ contains $\neq$.
 So suppose that $\Gamma$ is preserved by $e_N$ (the argument for $e_E$ is analogous).
 Let $R$ be any relation of $\Gamma$, and $\phi_R$ be its defining quantifier-free formula.
 Let $\psi_R$ be the formula obtained by replacing all occurrences of $E$ by \emph{false}; so $\psi_R$ is a formula over the empty language.
 Then a tuple $a$ satisfies $\phi_R$ in $G$ iff $e(a)$ satisfies $\phi_R$ in $G$ (because $e$ is an embedding) iff $e(a)$ satisfies $\psi_R$ in $G$ (as there are no edges on $e(a)$) iff $e(a)$ satisfies $\psi_R$ in the substructure induced by $e[V]$ (since $\psi_R$ does not contain any quantifiers).
 Thus, $\Gamma$ is isomorphic to the structure on $e[V]$ which has the relations defined by the formulas $\psi_R$; hence, $\Gamma$ is isomorphic to a structure with a first-order definition over the empty language.
 This structure has, of course, all injections as self-embeddings, and all permutations as automorphisms, and hence is model-complete; thus, the same is true for $\Gamma$. \end{proof} }

 Although $G$ has quantifier-elimination, the same is not true for its reducts.
 For example, any two 2-element substructures of the structure

 are isomorphic.
 But since there is a first-order definition of $G$ in $\Gamma$, an isomorphism between a 2-element substructure with an edge and a 2-element substructure without an edge cannot be extended to an automorphism of $\Gamma$.
 However, our results imply that a structure $\Gamma$ with a first-order definition in the random graph is homogeneous when $\Gamma$ is expanded by all relations with an existential definition in $\Gamma$.